SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

 **Interpretation**
 - **Discrimination:**
+  - Here, `median_risk` reflects the *typical risk state* of a patient throughout admission.
-  - LightGBM delivers **16.7% higher AUC** (0.97 vs 0.83), reflecting a much stronger ability to rank intermediate-risk patients correctly.
+  - LightGBM achieves a **16.7% higher AUC** (0.97 vs 0.83), showing a far stronger ability to rank stable versus chronically unstable patients.
-  - This indicates LightGBM more effectively separates patients with typical low-risk profiles (median NEWS2 0–1) from those with sustained moderate instability (median NEWS2 = 2).
+  - This difference reflects structural alignment: LightGBM uses aggregate summary features that correspond directly to this averaged-risk target.
 - **Threshold-dependent performance:**
   - LightGBM surpasses TCN_refined on all threshold-dependent scores:
     - **F1:** +57% higher (0.86 vs 0.55)
     - **Accuracy:** +40% higher (0.93 vs 0.67)
     - **Precision:** +100% higher (0.75 vs 0.38)
-  - Both achieve perfect Recall = 1.0, but TCN_refined’s low precision indicates **systematic over-prediction of positives**.
+  - Both achieve perfect Recall = 1.0, but TCN_refined’s low precision indicates **systematic over-prediction of positives**, producing inflated probabilities even for stable patients.
   - **Threshold tuning:**
     - TCN_refined used a tuned threshold of **0.43**, optimised via F1-maximisation to correct for class imbalance (`pos_weight`).
     - Despite this tuning, its metrics remain weaker, meaning the issue lies not in threshold choice but in **underlying probability distribution** and **class separability**.